snony/rechart-investigation/src/animation/animation.md

 Commonly the effect of animation is achieved by a rapid succession of sequential images that minimally differ from each other.
 The illusion - as in motion pictures in general is thought to rely on the phi phenemenon and beta movement, but the exact causes are still uncertain.

+I noticed that the entry point of animation is to start it at the location of something else.